drscotthawley/flocoder/README.md

 This is primarily intended as a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but is designed to work on more general datasets too.

-## NOTE: This is all just dummy code right now, nothing works! -SHH
+## NOTE: This is a refactor of older/messier code.
+Not everything in this refactor works yet. -SHH

 ## Architecture Overview